Fallon, Nevada: Education

 The city is served by the Churchill County School District.
 Churchill County High School is the main high school and also caters to students in rural areas outside the city.
 Western Nevada College has a campus in Fallon.

+There is a charter school, Oasis Academy.

 Fallon has a public library, the Churchill County Library.

 Climate

 Fallon experiences a cold desert climate, with hot summers and cold winters.
 Due to Fallon's elevation and aridity, the diurnal temperature variation is quite substantial, especially in the summer months.
 Fallon's climate is quite dry, due to its location in the Rain Shadow of the Sierra Nevada.
 Summer days can be hot, but temperatures are cooler than in deserts such as the Mojave, Sonoran, and Chihuahuan deserts, due to Fallon's altitude and higher latitude north of the equator.
 In the winter, daytime temperatures are usually above freezing, but nights can be bitterly cold.
 Fallon can experience heavy fog in winter, known as pogonip.